jdavasligil/forsaken-realms/src/content/docs/first-edition/forsaken-realms-srd.md

 Exploration on foot proceeds by **turns** which comprise roughly 10 minutes.

 Overland travel proceeds by **watches** which represent roughly 1 hour.

+Downtime proceeds in real time between sessions, and is typically measured in weeks.

+When you are not playing, the world is assumed to continue to exist and progress time.

 ### Exploration
 When exploring an area on foot, the GM must keep track of real time.
 At the end of every turn, check for wandering monsters and ask players to roll for condition on any light sources.